Investor Charter Stock Broker

 1. Do not deal with unregistered stock broker.

-2. Do not forget to strike off blanks in your account opening and KYC.
+2. Do not forget to strike off blanks in your account opening and KYC form.

 3. Do not submit an incomplete account opening and KYC form.